Crockpot Hot Dogs When You Need to Feed A Crowd Without Fuss

 5. Water: Boiling hot dogs in water is a straightforward and neutral option.
 It keeps the hot dogs moist without adding any additional flavor.

-How To Cook Hot Dogs In A Crock Pot
+How To Make Crockpot Hot Dogs

 hot dogs in a slow cooker with a can of beef broth being poured over them.